mks-nerd/test_2023_05_24/README.md

 # test_2023_05_24

-This is a test repository created on May 24, 2023, for experimental purposes.
+This is a test repository created on May 24, 2023, for generating report out of logs file(s).

 ## Table of Contents
 - [Introduction](#introduction)